rust-lang/rust-forge/src/policies/llm-usage.md

 ### Responsibility

 Your contributions are your responsibility; you cannot place any blame on an LLM.
-- ℹ️ This includes when asking people to address review comments originally authored by an LLM.
+- ℹ️ This includes when asking people to address review comments originally created by an LLM.
 See "review bots" under ⚠️ above.

-### The meaning of "originally authored"
+### The meaning of "originally created"

-This document uses the phrase "originally authored" to mean "text that was generated by an LLM (and then possibly edited by a human)".
+This document uses the phrase "originally created" to mean "text that was generated by an LLM (and then possibly edited by a human)".
-No amount of editing can change authorship; authorship sets the initial style and it is very hard to change once it's set.
+No amount of editing can change how it was originally created; how it was generated sets the initial style and it's very hard to change once it's set.

 For more background about analogous reasoning, see ["What Colour are your bits?"](https://ansuz.sooke.bc.ca/entry/23)